EvgeniyBoklag/SuffixTreeWordsParser/README.md

 For example:

-(in) psychologie -> (out) psychologie // a word that can not be broken.
+(in) psychologie -> (out) psychologie // a word that can not be separated.

 (in) krankenhaus -> (out) kranken, house.

-The main target metric: performance.
+Primary target metric: performance.
 Speed: up to 0.2 ms per word.

 To perform, you will need: a dictionary, a list of test words (in the application).